emtreg/emtreg.github.io/_posts/2020-02-07-designing-durable-code:-single-responsibility-principle.md

 ---

 <p>&emsp;In POODR Metz states that ideally, a class should do the smallest possible useful thing.
-This helps to limit dependencies by ensuring that classes are "reusable, pluggable units of well-defined behavior that have few entanglements".
-In order to achieve this, developers should aim to follow the <b>Single Responsiblity Principle</b> (SRP) when designing and creating classes.
+This helps to limit dependencies by ensuring that classes are "reusable, pluggable units of well-defined behavior that have few entanglements".</p>
+<p>&emsp;In order to achieve this, developers should aim to follow the <b>Single Responsiblity Principle</b> (SRP) when designing and creating classes.
 The goal of this principle is to increase cohesion within classes by ensuring that everything in a class (i.e. its data and behavior) is related to that class's central purpose.</p>

 <p>&emsp;Metz recommends two methods for determining if a class has a single responsibility:</p>
 <p><b>1.
 "Interrogate" the class</b></p>